MatAtBread/nodent/README.md

 Return Mapping
 ==============
 The process which transforms "return 123" into "return $return(123)" is called Return Mapping.
 It also maps the other kind of returns (exceptions) and handles nested returns.
-However, there is an common optimization in synchronous code where one routine returns the result of another, such as:

-	return s_other(123) ;	// Synchronous

-In Nodent, can do this by typing:

-	return await a_other(123) ;	// Asynchronous

-The creation of the hidden callback is a small overhead that can be avoided by simply passing the callbacks to the inner async call:

-	return a_other(123)($return,$error) ; 	// Callbacks passed as normal JS call to async-call

-You could just return the un-awaited inner call, and the caller uses 'await' to evaluate it.

-	return a_other(123) ; 	// Return the reference to the async call

-If both caller and callee are async, the problem here is it will be wrapped in another call to $return.
-To avoid this, use the "void" keyword in the return:
+For async functions, the plain return statement is mapped to the ES5 statement `return $return(...)`.

+Sometimes, for example if you want to return some mechanism for aborting an async function, you may wish to return a synchronous value as well.
+You can achieve this in a nodent async function by preceding synchronous return value with a `void` keyword.
+For example:

+	async function getSlowRemote() {
+		// Do the async return after 60 seconds var timer = setTimeout($return,1000) ;
+		// Return a synchronous value too:
-	return void a_other(123) ;
+		return void function() {

-Under normal circumstances you won't need to do this, but it can be useful in cases where you need to return async functions which can be stored and deferred for later invocation.
+			console.log("aborted") ;
+			clearTimeout(timer) ;
+		}
+	}

+	// Invoke the async function using ES5 syntax, retainig the synchronous return value var abort = getSlowRemote()(function(){
+		console.log("done") ;
+	}) ;

+	// Abort the slow operation - "done" is not logged abort() ;

+Note that this behaviour (use of the "void" keyword to return a synchronous value) is NOT and ES7 standard.

 Exceptions and $error
 =====================
 Nodent defines a default error handler (as global.$error) which throws an exception.
 This allows you to catch exceptions for async functions in the caller, just as you'd expect:

 	async function test(x) {
 		if (!x)